Last updated on: 2021-02-26

 We strongly recommend using an IMAP connection with Rackspace Email.

 You can view your billing invoice through the Cloud Office Control Panel.
-After you are logged in, click your account name in the upper-right corner and select Billing & Payments.
-The click the Invoice History link.
+After you log in, click My account in the upper-right corner and select Billing.
+Then, click Invoice on the left-hand side of the page.
 You can then select any of your past invoices to view their history.

 To view the Cloud Office system status, go to https://status.apps.rackspace.com/.